 On 16 May, the Swedish Government decided that Sweden will apply for NATO membership.
 This historic decision was based on a security analysis that the Government invited the other parties in Parliament to take part in and its conclusions that were presented in a report on 13 May.
 The Government’s assessment is that NATO membership is the best way to protect Sweden’s security in light of the fundamentally changed security environment following Russia’s invasion of Ukraine.
 On 18 May, Sweden and Finland simultaneously handed in their official letters of application to join NATO.
+At the NATO Summit in Madrid on 28 June, Sweden, Finland and Türkiye signed a trilateral memorandum, which is now under implementation.
+On 5 July, all NATO member states signed the Accession Protocols both for Sweden and Finland.
+The signing means that all NATO countries can proceed to ratify the Protocol.

 As a member of NATO, Sweden will be fully committed to NATO’s counterterrorism policy and take active part of these efforts.
 As a close partner to NATO, Sweden is already participating in a number of NATO’s counterterrorism-related technical working groups and is also very active in international counterterrorism efforts to which NATO is also engaged, such as the UN, the Global Coalition to defeat Daesh, and the OSCE.